-Art inspired by nature, and using an interesting combination of watercolour paint and fine markers, we’re paining sunflowers.
+In this art project we’re taking inspiration from nature and using an interesting combination of watercolour paint and fine markers to create pretty sunflowers.

 Sunflowers are a magnificent plant to grow in your garden.
 They’re easy to grow, statuesque, and beautiful, and as they are loved by bees, they are very beneficial too.
 They are an excellent choice if you want your children to experience a full cycle of starting something from seed, seeing it grown almost in front of their eyes, and harvesting their own sustainable seeds for planting the following year.